Basic Syntaxes of C

 ✔️ Answer

-is it compares the target variable with each case and continues executing code after the matched case.
-If nobreak
+switchis it compares the target variable with each case and continues executing code after the matched case.
+If nobreakis specified before the next case, it’ll continue executing and won’t jump out theswitch.We’ll use

 ✔️ Answer